GwenSmith7/codewars-Highest-and-Lowest/README.md

 # codewars-Highest-and-Lowest
-My solution to Highest and Lowest Kata challenge on Codewars
+My solution to Highest and Lowest Kata challenge on Codewars: https://www.codewars.com/kata/554b4ac871d6813a03000035